 Gilmore Primary School provides quality learning opportunities for all students in a positive, safe and supportive learning environment.
-Our school works toward promoting a positive climate for learning, quality teaching, caring and communication.
+Our school promotes a positive climate for developing students' confidence, resilience, cooperation, persistence and organisation.

-We are proud of our both our academic and non-academic achievements at Gilmore.
-We encourage you also subscribe to our Facebook page to continue our journey to support, encourage and promote the very best in every child who attends our school.
+We are proud of our academic, sporting and social achievements at Gilmore.
+We encourage you to subscribe to our Facebook page to continue to support, encourage and promote the very best in every child who attends our school.

 As Byrd's work with our students nears completion, here is a clip broadcast on 7:30 ACT showing three practicing artists (including Byrd) who work on other street art that is being painted on walls of Canberra's laneways.

 We thank Byrd for his work, in collaboration with students at Gilmore, to extend the teaching of contemporary art practise and for strengthening our students' understanding of art and culture within our school community.